RaafatTurki/corn.nvim/README.md

   -- sets the scope to be searched for diagnostics, must be one of `line` or `file` scope = 'line',

+  -- shorten the text of a diagnosis.
+The values it can receive are 'true' or 'a numeric value' truncate_message = true,

   -- highlights to use for each diagnostic severity level highlights = {
     error = "DiagnosticFloatingError",